-At December 31, 2018 and 2017, contractual commitments to extend credit for commercial mortgage loans totaled \$1,343 million and \$849 million, respectively, at both fixed and variable rates of interest.
+At December 31, 2019 and 2018, contractual commitments to extend credit for commercial mortgage loans were \$1,687 million and \$1,343 million, respectively, at both fixed and variable rates of interest.
 These commitments are diversified by property type and geographic location.
-There were no contractual commitments to extend credit under residential loan agreements at December 31, 2018 and 2017.
+There were no contractual commitments to extend credit under residential loan agreements at December 31, 2019 and 2018.

-At December 31, 2018 and 2017, the Company and its guaranteed separate accounts had outstanding contractual obligations to acquire additional private placement securities amounting to \$1,075 million and \$568 million, respectively.
+At December 31, 2019 and 2018, the Company and its guaranteed separate accounts had outstanding contractual obligations to acquire additional private placement securities for \$912 million and \$1,075 million, respectively.

-Unfunded commitments on limited partnerships, limited liability companies and other invested assets amounted to \$3,686 million and \$3,695 million at December 31, 2018 and 2017, respectively.
-Unfunded commitments on LIHTC amounted to \$15 million and \$24 million at December 31, 2018 and 2017, respectively.
-At December 31, 2018, unfunded commitments on LIHTC are included in Limited partnerships and other invested assets, with an offset in Other liabilities in the accompanying Statutory Statements of Financial Position.
+Unfunded commitments on limited partnerships, limited liability companies and other invested assets amounted to \$3,499 million and \$3,686 million at December 31, 2019 and 2018, respectively.
+Unfunded commitments on LIHTC amounted to \$13 million and \$15 million at December 31, 2019 and 2018, respectively.
+At December 31, 2019, unfunded commitments on LIHTC are included in Other invested assets, with an offset in Other liabilities in the accompanying Statutory Statements of Financial Position.